 This small aquaponics system costs only $40.
 It is delivered in 7 easy steps that lead you through the stages in creating a small aquaponics system.
 Jeffrey provided the lists of materials and tools used in this system.
 The grow bed is built from a 15- gallon plastic bin while the pipes are PVC pipes of different sizes, including a 2-inch and 0.5-inch PVC pipes.
 This system uses a 130 GPH submersible pump.

 2. DIY Urban Bathtub Aquaponics System

 This design takes the aquaponic system design to a new level.
-This is an outdoor designed aquaponics system using an old bathtub as the grow bed.
+This is an outdoors designed aquaponics system using an old bathtub as the grow bed.
 A fish pond was built and decorated with rocks to give it a natural feel.
-Grow media was filled in the bathtub, where the plants are grown.
-The rocks around the pond and the wooden enclosure for the grow bed makes it a functional and beautiful system.
-Creativity and finishing make this aquaponics system amazing and different from other aquaponics systems.
+Grow media filled the bathtub where the plants are grown.
+The stones around the pond and the wooden enclosure for the grow bed make it a functional and beautiful system.
+Creativity and finishing make this aquaponics system unique and different from other aquaponics systems.

 3. Indoor Aquaponics System by Japan Aquaponics

 You can build your aquaponics system by using this DIY guide.
 The tutorial is in seven easy steps, beginning with the frame setup, and ending with filling up the grow bed.
 This is an easy DIY guide that lets you select the building stages to look at.
 The tutorial shows how to install the standing pipe, the adapters, and the siphon.

 Home Aquaponics Kit Systems